 There’s something rather special about the Altai Mountains, something I can’t quite put my finger on.
 It’s said to be one of the ‘world energy centres’ and possible location of Shangri-La, and while I’m no fan of new-age mysticism, I do agree that they have a quality which I’ve not found anywhere else.
 I personally attribute it more to their remote, highly continental location well away from any cities or industry, a rich animist history (there are still practising shamans in the region), and a kind of fairytale neatness to the landscape.
 The Kazakhstani section of the Altai Mountains, which lies on the southern side of the highest peaks, is one of the least-visited areas, requiring a border permit application to be made months in advance.
 I collect my permit in the town of Oskemen (Ust-Kamenogorsk), where I have a run-in with the authorities when I attempt to register.
 After a few hours of difficulties, which end with being escorted by a friendly and heart-stoppingly attractive young Uyghur woman to the appropriate authority, I have all my paperwork in order and may (somewhat reluctantly) proceed.
 The road out of Oskemen climbs gently into the foothills which have an extraordinary beauty of soft, green rolling hills strewn with wildflowers, clear rivers and idyllic Siberian villages of wooden homes.
 While the Russian Altai is somewhat stark and severe in its beauty, the land here is subtly different; benign and liveable and populated by Slavs and Kazakhs.
 In the town of Katon-Karaghay I stop in the early afternoon to make another registration at a national park office, where I meet Alia, a German-speaking entomologist gives me the details of a local family up in the mountains who hire horses.

-Initially, the route takes me back the way I came, through Katon Karaghay, but before reaching Oskemen I take a road to the south, which becomes increasingly quiet and isolated until it ends at a rusting ferry pontoon on the shore of the Bukhtarminskoye Reservoir.
-After ninety minutes an old ferry arrives, and about 20 cars cram on.
+Initially, the route takes me back the way I came, through Katon Karaghay, but before reaching Oskemen I take a road to the south, which becomes increasingly quiet and isolated until it ends at a rusting ferry pontoon on the shore of the Irtysh, here a wide reservoir held up by the Bukhtarminskoye Dam.
+After ninety minutes an old ferry arrives, and about twenty cars cram on.
 It’s rather an odd sensation being on a ferry at one of the planet’s most continental points, which takes people from nowhere to nowhere, but any respite from the country’s atrocious roads is most welcome.

-The road from the far side of the reservoir joins the M38, which runs to the north-western corner of China, but I turn off short of the border, heading southwest, into a vast open landscape, with a distant line of mountains to the south just visible through the cooling late-afternoon air.
+The road from the far side of the reservoir joins the M38, which runs to the north-western corner of China, but I turn off short of the border, heading southwest, into a vast open landscape, with the distannt Tarbagatay mountains to the south just visible through the cooling late-afternoon air.
 At the foot of these mountains, at an indeterminate distance is a wide lake which reflects the lengthening sunlight with a metallic sheen.
 Overhead a thin stratum of cloud is dissipating into the cooling air to reveal streaks of cirrus, adding to depth of the scene.
-This long-distance scenery, seen alone from an empty road is really quite stunning, and I soon stop to have a break, feeling deeply serene and humbled by an awesomely vast 360º panorama of muted natural beauty.
+This long-distance scenery, seen alone from an empty road is really quite stunning, and I soon stop to have a break, feeling deeply serene and humbled by an awesomely vast 360-degree panorama of muted natural beauty.

-The road runs 1,200km, roughly south to Almaty, and as the hundreds of kilometres slowly pass (for the road condition is atrocious and my springs are still broken), one notices subtle changes in the landscape; distant mountain ranges shimmer on the Chinese border, the occasional small, squalid town or assortment of roadside shacks serving food pass by.
+The road runs for just over a thousand kilometres south-west to Almaty and as the hundreds of kilometres slowly pass (for the road condition is generally awful and my springs are still broken), one notices subtle changes in the landscape; distant mountain ranges shimmer on the Chinese border, the occasional small, squalid town or assortment of roadside shacks serving food pass by.
 The land flattens, then rises gently and starts to undulate.
-A herby, bittersweet scent fills the car as the shrubby sub-Siberian wilderness gives way to the wormwood steppes of Central Kazakhstan.
+A herby, bittersweet scent fills the car as the shrubby sub-Siberian wilderness gives way to the wormwood steppes of central Kazakhstan.
 Wormwood has become one of the most evocative of scents for me; the merest hint of it transports my thoughts straight onto the sere steppes of High Asia.

 A lone tree, or a car glinting far off in the distance are the only things which may catch the eye, and the journey once again has that soporific ocean-voyage like quality, the senses dull, and thoughts start to swell in the mind.
 Grassy hills draw level with the road and I start to see shepherds leading sheep to graze along the valley floors.
 Towns of size start to appear; not of chocolate-box Siberian cottages, but of shady streets lined by tall, elegant poplars and neat courtyard houses.
 The people in these small towns are almost entirely Kazakh, with elderly men wearing white topis (Muslim head caps) and sitting idle at the roadside.
 Hanging in the air is the omnipresent smell of woodsmoke rising from shashlik (kebab) braziers.
 I’m in Central Asia.